-NCERT exercise solutions of this chapter are helpful to improve the analysing abilities among students in solving the problems related to permutations and combinations.
-All the questions of this exercise have been solved by subject experts.
+NCERT Solutions for Class 11 Maths Chapter 7 Ex 7.1 are helpful to improve the analysing abilities among students in solving the problems related to permutations and combinations.
+All the questions of this exercise have been solved by subject experts according to the latest term – II CBSE Syllabus 2021-22 and its guidelines.
 Exercise 7.1 of NCERT Solutions for Class 11 Maths Chapter 7- Permutations and Combinations is based on the following topics:

 - Introduction to Permutations and Combinations

 These solutions are prepared by subject matter experts at BYJU’S, describing the complete method of solving problems.
 By understanding the concepts used in NCERT Solutions for Class 11 Maths, students will be able to clear all their doubts related to the chapters of Class 11 and can ace their term-wise exams.

 Download PDF of NCERT Solutions for Class 11 Maths Chapter 7- Permutations and Combinations Exercise 7.1